badgeteam/website/content/ESP32 app development/API reference/display.md

 weight: 30
 ---

-The *display* module is available on platforms which have the framebuffer driver enabled.
+The *display* module is available on platforms which have the *framebuffer* driver enabled.
 It allows for controlling the display of your device.

-*Note: This API is still under active development and may change at any time.
-Not all functions are usable at the moment.
-The functions marked with DO NOT USE do not work in the currently provided firmware version.*

-# Status

-This API is currently in development.
-Not all functions have been implemented and there are known bugs.

 # Reference
 | Command          | Parameters                                                            | Description                                                                                                                                                                                                                                                                                            |